aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 }
 ```

-You can set up your contract for this class like so:
+You can set up your contract for the `User` class like so:

 ```php
 $contracts->registerDictionaryObjectContract(